Dsw-2000/Dosolla.github.io/hugo/content/researches/Rs01_LittleCommander.md

 What lies ahead is not the end of artistic authorship, but a broader canvas—where AI augments the imagination of filmmakers and sound designers, and where new forms of sonic storytelling are waiting to be discovered.

 ---
-*This research was carried out with the generous support of Professors Shi and Xia, whose guidance and encouragement have been invaluable.
-Special thanks are also due to the Beijing Film Academy for providing the technical facilities that made this work possible.*
+*This research was carried out with the companionship of Professors Shi and Xia, whose guidance and encouragement have been sincerely appreciated throughout this journey.
+Heartfelt thanks are also owed to the Beijing Film Academy for providing the technical facilities that made this work possible.*